Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: How do I start UNSLAAD?
 A: Read the [Gameplay Guide](https://github.com/Oghma-Infinium/apostasy/blob/main/GAMEPLAY.md#quests-changes).

-### Q: Why can't I use the Skyforge?
-A: In order to use the Skyforge you must ask [Eorlund](https://en.uesp.net/wiki/Skyrim:Eorlund_Gray-Mane) for permission.
-You will be allowed to use the forge if you are a member of the Circle or have completed [Missing in Action](https://en.uesp.net/wiki/Skyrim:Missing_In_Action).

-### Q: Why does it cost a fee to join the College of Winterhold?
-A: Because I needed to introduce something approximating Student Loans to the list somehow.

 ### Q: How do I set up the quick wheel?
 A: There is extensive documentation on the [mod page](https://www.nexusmods.com/skyrimspecialedition/mods/97345).